MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 ## How do Power Automate license plans work?

 Each user and flow has a license plan.
-If a flow is set to the process plan, then it has the highest limits and always uses the process plan request limits, regardless of who runs the flow.
+If a flow is set to the Power Automate Process plan, then it has the highest limits and always uses the process plan request limits, regardless of who runs the flow.

-If the flow is set to the premium user plan, then it gets the plan of its primary owner if the flow is an automated or scheduled flow.
+If the flow is set to the Power Automate Premium user plan, then it gets the plan of its primary owner if the flow is an automated or scheduled flow.
 If the flow is an instant/button flow, it uses the license of the user running the flow.
 If a user has multiple plans, such as a Microsoft 365 plan and a Dynamics 365 plan, the flow uses the request limits from both plans.

-The standard user license plan for Power Automate is the Power Automate premium plan, but users have a range of other license plan options.
+The standard user license plan for Power Automate is the Power Automate Premium plan, but users have a range of other license plan options.
 Users with the free plan or one of the Microsoft 365 license plans can only access standard connectors, but most of the other license plans provide access to premium connectors.

 To learn more about license plans that include Power Automate capabilities, go to [Types of Power Automate licenses](/power-platform/admin/power-automate-licensing/types) and the [Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).
 To learn more about the limits and performance profile of license plans, go to [Limits for automated, scheduled, and instant flows](/power-automate/limits-and-config).

-### When should I choose Power Automate 'process' versus 'premium'?
+### When should I choose Power Automate 'Process' versus 'Premium'?

-Microsoft recommends that most organizations buy the Power Automate premium license for every user in their organization.
-Purchase the process license for every machine that runs unattended automation.
+Microsoft recommends that most organizations buy the Power Automate Premium license for every user in their organization.
+Purchase the Power Automate Process license for every machine that runs unattended automation.

-The premium user plan is intended for human user to support the broad adoption of an automation culture in an organization.
+The Premium user plan is intended for human user to support the broad adoption of an automation culture in an organization.

-The process plan is intended for core enterprise process automation that are typically automated backend activities (not run manually by a person).
+The Process plan is intended for core enterprise process automation that are typically automated backend activities (not run manually by a person).
 For example, every organization needs processes for Invoice processing or HR onboarding that are mandatory to the normal operation of the business.
 These processes can vary in size and complexity, ranging from small-scale initiatives to large-scale endeavors spanning multiple flows interconnected by shared data sources.
 For example, invoice processing process has multiple flows handling an invoice from creation through approvals to payment.
 All the flows are part of one business process as they are all handling an invoice through multiple steps to closure.

 By obtaining a process license, organizations ensure that all the flows within the business process are appropriately licensed.
 This enables the deployment and management of interconnected flows as a cohesive unit, facilitating Application Lifecycle Management (ALM) and optimized performance.

 You need process license if your flow meets **one of the following criteria**:

 - Your flows use unattended RPA (Robotic Process Automation) to run desktop flows on machines without user interaction.
 - Your flows are running under Application user (flow owner is a Service Principal).
-Organization with multiple environments (Dev/Test/Prod) use DevOps pipelines to export and deploy flows into other environments for healthy ALM (Application lifecycle management) run their flows using service principal to avoid giving access to users in production environments.
+Organization with multiple environments (Dev/Test/Prod) use DevOps pipelines to export and deploy flows into other environments for healthy ALM (Application lifecycle management).
+They run their flows using service principal to avoid giving access to users in production environments.
-- Your flows process large data or need to run frequently data thereby needing high volume of Power platform requests.
+- Your flows process large data or need to run frequently, thereby needing high volume of Power platform requests.
 - Your premium flow is invoked by multiple users.
-In this case, either everyone needs a premium license or the flow needs a process license.
-If a flow has a process license, it doesn't require any user to have a license.
+In this case, either everyone needs a Premium license or the flow needs a Process license.
+If a flow has a Process license, it doesn't require any user to have a license.
 It provides an organization with the flexibility to pay for licenses based on the number of flows.
 Larger organizations or solutions that affect many people, can benefit from the fixed monthly cost.
-- Your flow uses premium connectors, and your organization has many guest users using the flow, but you don't know if the guest users' home tenant provides them with premium licenses.
+- Your flow uses premium connectors, and your organization has many guest users using the flow, but you don't know if the guest users' home tenant provides them with Premium licenses.

-### How many process licenses do i need?
+### How many Power Automate process licenses do i need?

 - Your process has unattended RPA (Robotic Process Automation): how many machine sessions do you need?
    Purchase one Process license for each machine.
 You can add more Process licenses if you need concurrent execution on the machine.
 All desktop flows (RPA) running on the machine and cloud flows (DPA) that are part of the business process are covered by the Process license.